 ATV Tire Size

 The first number is the tire height when the tire is inflated.
 The second number is the tire width when fully inflated.
-And the third number is the wheel diameter.
+The third number is the wheel diameter.
 So for a tire reading 25×10-12, the tire is 25″ tall, 10″ wide, and will fit on a 12″ rim.
 If your tire is a radial construction tire, you might also notice an R in there too, like this, 25-10R12.

-If you want to get the stock tires for your quad, check your users manual.
+If you want to get the stock tires for your quad, check your user’s manual.
 Or to replace existing tires that are worn out, simply check the side wall of the tire you want to replace to find its size.

 ATV Tire Design